 Another vital aspect of branding is telling the story of who you are.
 Your audience should know why your ecommerce website exists and the people behind it.
 Without humanizing your brand, you’re just another anonymous digital portal.
 Most of us are hesitant to enter a credit card number into an anonymous website devoid of anything more than product specs.
 Personalizing your brand builds trust.

 And, of course, your brand must have a voice.
-Voice is what transforms your content from being a dull monologue into writing that’s active and engaging.
-No matter what you’re selling, your brand’s voice can distinguish it from the competition.
-Think Gillette versus Dollar Shave Club or Purple Mattress in contrast to Tuft & Needle.
+Voice changes your content from being a dull speech into composing that is dynamic and engaging.
+Regardless of what you’re selling, your brand’s voice can recognize it from the competition.
+Think Gillette versus Dollar Shave Club or Purple Mattress as opposed to Tuft and Needle.
 Voice means having an identity that makes your brand recognizable.
 This brand voice will touch everything from the content on your ecommerce website to your social media.
 Make sure that it’s consistent and unique.

 7. Find the right ecommerce platform